vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-3-settingyourstoretheme.md

 This article provides a step-by-step guide on how to initiate a storefront project, also known as a Store Theme, for your online store.
 A Store Theme is a VTEX IO project that uses the `store` builder, and Store Framework blocks to create the storefront of a VTEX online store.
 The Store Theme is responsible for defining the visual and interactive elements of the store, such as the layout, colors, typography, icons, and animations.

 To jumpstart our storefront project, we'll utilize a pre-defined [Store Theme boilerplate app](https://github.com/vtex-apps/store-theme) that will be further adapted to meet specific needs.
 This boilerplate app streamlines the process of creating a custom store theme by providing pre-defined templates and styles.
-In the upcoming sections of this getting started guide, we'll define templates, which involve configuring and combining components for each page of the store, and declare styles, such as primary and secondary colors, typography scales, and spacing, that will apply to the store's overall theme.
+In the upcoming sections of this getting started guide, we'll define templates, which involve configuring and combining components for each page of the store, and declare styles, including primary and secondary colors, typography scales, and spacing.

 ## Before you start